First War of Villmergen

 The First War of Villmergen was a Swiss religious war which lasted from 5 January until 7 March 1656, at the time of the Old Swiss Confederacy.
-On the one hand were the Protestant cities of Zürich and Bern, on the other the Catholic places in Central Switzerland.
+On one side were the Protestant cantons of Zürich and Bern, on the other the Catholic cantons of Central Switzerland.
 The Protestants tried to break the political hegemony of the Catholics, that had been in existence ever since the Second Kappel Landfrieden of 1531.
 The casus belli was the expulsion and execution of Protestants from the Schwyz commune of Arth.
 The Zürcher unsuccessfully besieged the Central Swiss-allied city of Rapperswil and thereby drove their forces together.
 The Bernese were defeated and repelled in the First Battle of Villmergen.
 The Third Landfrieden ended the conflict and restored the pre-war balance of power.

-Causes
+Background

 During the Swiss peasant war of 1653, when the governments of the Protestant and Catholic cantons jointly moved against the insurgent peasants, the confessional differences that had existed for over a century were merely temporarily pushed towards the background.
-In 1654, the Zürcher mayor Johann Heinrich Waser received the task of working out a plan to reorganise the Confederacy.
-However, the Federal Project of 1655 was rejected by the Catholics, who viewed it as a threat to their dominance.
-Tensions between the religions surfaced once again.
+In 1654, Mayor of Zürich Johann Heinrich Waser received the task of working out a plan to reorganise the Confederacy.
+However, the Federal Project of 1655 was rejected by the cantons of Central Switzerland, who viewed it as a threat to their dominance established by the 1531 Second Landfrieden, as a result of the Second War of Kappel.
+The Central Swiss instead decided to strengthen the Catholic Golden League founded in 1586.

+In September 1655, tensions escalated when Protestants living in Arth, a village in the Catholic canton of Schwyz, fled to Zürich and were granted asylum.
+Schwyz protested that the "Nicodemites" of Arth had received assistance from Zürcher pastors for months, and accused Zürich of encouraging Protestants who remained in Arth to emigrate.
+On its part, Zürich cricized Schwyz for refusing to negotiate, and threatened to take military action.
+The Antistes of Zürich, Johann Jakob Ulrich, declared that Swiss Protestants had a sacred duty to take up arms against the "religious tyrants" of Schwyz.

-In September 1655, the enmities escalated when Protestants living in the Schwyz village Arth fled to Zürich, after which the authorities confiscated their properties.
-Four of these "Nicodemite" were executed by the Schwyzers, three others were delivered to the Inquisition in Milan.
-On an extraordinary Tagsatzung in December, Zürich demanded that those responsible be punished, that formal apologies be made and the dissolution of the Catholic Golden League founded in 1586.
-When these demands were ignored, Zürich declared war on 6 January 1656.
+Despite warnings from Bern and Zürich, four Protestants who remained in Schwyz were executed, while three others were delivered to the Inquisition in Milan.
+Bern then promised military support for Zürich in case negotiations failed.
+On an extraordinary Federal Diet in December, Zürich demanded that those responsible be punished, that formal apologies be made and the dissolution of the Golden League.
+When these demands were ignored, Zürich and Bern declared war on 6 January 1656.

-The Catholic towns in Central Switzerland promised Schwyz their support.
+The Catholic cantons in Central Switzerland promised Schwyz their support.
 On the Protestant side, only Bern gave its full-scale help, while Schaffhausen only provided troops for defence.
 Basel, Fribourg, Solothurn, Appenzell Ausserrhoden, Glarus, the Three Leagues and St. Gallen remained neutral.